tequilahub/unitaria/docs/index.rst

 Bequem is a library for working with so called "block encodings" of matrices and vectors.
-These are format for performing linear algebra calculations on quantum computers; see also :doc:`references`, which contains a list of paper references.
+These are format for performing linear algebra calculations on quantum computers; see also this :doc:`introduction <block_encodings>` and the :doc:`references`, which contains a list of paper references.

 The basic object of this library is a `~bequem.nodes.Node`, which may refer to a matrix or a vector.